hazzadous/cloth/README.markdown

     ⚡ fab all list

-The above should list all of your EC2 instances including the name and public and private ip addresses.
+The above should list all of your EC2 and Cloudflare instances including the name and public and private ip addresses.

     ⚡ fab nodes:"^production.*" list